jadgray/FullTimeApi/README.md

 #### Basic information needed for a request

-To obtain information from the Full-Time system you will need a Season ID and Group ID, these can be obtained by visiting your desired deivison you'd like to access and extracting these from the URL.
+To obtain information from the Full-Time system you will need a Season ID and Group ID, these can be obtained by visiting your desired division you'd like to access and extracting these from the URL.

 e.g. **selectedSeason=1234** & **FixtureGroupKey=1_234**